Word embeddings — word2vec and vectors that mean something

 The well-worn default is d = 300, what the 2013 word2vec paper used on Google News and what GloVe ships as its largest pre-trained option.

-In practice you’ll see d = 50–100 for lightweight/edge use, d = 200–300 as the sweet spot, and rarely anything larger.
 The reason d has to be much smaller than V is the bottleneck argument from earlier: if every word could sprawl into its own dedicated dimension, the model would memorize co-occurrences instead of building shared features, and no geometry would emerge.

 The forward pass — lookup, scoring, softmax